happymondaylabs/vibecode/README.md

 1. Enter the magic name: `monday`
 2. Enter the magic age: `32`
 3. Select any theme you want to test
-4. The system will automatically skip payment and generate a mock video using the theme image
+4. The system will automatically skip payment and generate a REAL video using FAL AI
 5. You can test all 8 themes this way without any payment processing

 ### Security Notes